-04 Nov Have OCD?
-When your symptoms may intensify in your monthly cycle
+26 May When OCD symptoms may intensify in your monthly cycle

-If you have obsessive-compulsive disorder (OCD)—for instance, you wash your hands excessively, need to perform certain “rituals” (like knocking three times) or have the urge to align items on your desk in a specific way—where you are in your monthly cycle can play a part in its severity, according to a 2005 study in the Journal of Clinical Psychiatry and a 2006 study in the journal International Clinical Psychopharmacology.
+UPDATED May 26, 2022 (originally published November 4, 2013)—Have a menstrual cycle and are also challenged with obsessive-compulsive disorder (OCD), for instance, you wash your hands excessively, need to perform certain “rituals” (like knocking three times), have the urge to align items on your desk in a specific way or pick at your skin?
+Where you are in your monthly cycle can play a part in the severity of your OCD symptoms.

-They also found OCD worsened for some women after giving birth and during menopause.
+What’s more, OCD worsens for some women after giving birth and during the transition to menopause.